Chavrzp28/walletbeat/docs/mitmproxy-guide/mitmproxy-guide.md

 ![](./relevant-request-1.png)

 You can see that the Ethereum wallet address (encoded as `WalletInfo.ACCOUNT_ADDRESS` below) is sent to an external provider, so this is definitely relevant.
 This is also done without any anonymizing proxy, so the external provider learns both the user's IP address (encoded as `PersonalInfo.IP_ADDRESS` below), as well as their Ethereum address.
-Moreover, they are sent a persistent set of tracking cookies which shows up in other requests made to the same provider, such as this other request:
+Moreover, they are sent a persistent set of tracking cookies (encoded as `PersonalInfo.TRACKING_IDENTIFIER` below) which shows up in other requests made to the same provider, such as this other request:

 ![](./relevant-request-2.png)